Zymbit-Docs/docs/content/tutorials/digital-wallet/slip39-example/index.md

 > Important!
 Side Note.
 Cancelling active SLIP39 sessions

+{{< callout warning >}}
-> While a SLIP39 session is active for both generation or recovery, other wallet generation functions are locked up.
+While a SLIP39 session is active for both generation or recovery, other wallet generation functions are locked up.
 This means we can't generate other keys while a SLIP39 session.

->If anything ever goes wrong in the SLIP39 process, we can cancel an active SLIP39 session at any time.
+If anything ever goes wrong in the SLIP39 process, we can cancel an active SLIP39 session at any time.

 ```python
 # cancel an active SLIP39 session (Generation/Recovery)
 zymkey.client.cancel_slip39_session()
 ```
+{{< /callout >}}

 ### Setting up our Groups and their member shards